Utility maximization in multivariate Volterra models: Numerical examples

 The optimal strategy $\pi^*$ consists of a constant term and a time-depending term the hedging demand.
 Here the parameter $v$ is the market price of risk, $\gamma$ is the relative risk aversion, $\rho$ is the correlation vector, $Q$ is the Matrix governing the diffusion of the volatility process and $\psi$ is the solution of the matrix-valued Riccati-Volterra equation \eqref{MRV}.
 In order to compute the hedging demand, we have to find the solution $\psi$ of equation \eqref{MRV}.
 To this end we use the fractional Adams method developed in \cite{DFF02},\cite{DFF04} to obtain a numerical solution.
 The next diagram shows that if the roughness level $\alpha\rightarrow 1$, we recover the results of \cite[Figure 1]{BL13} for the classical Wishart model.

-Figure \ref{fig:my figure} and \ref{fig:my figure1} show that, in accordance with \cite{BL13}, the hedging demand for $\gamma\in (0,1)$ is negative.
+Figure \ref{fig:my figure} shows that, in accordance with \cite{BL13}, the hedging demand for $\gamma\in (0,1)$ is negative.
 The lower the risk aversion of the investor, the more negative is his hedging demand.
 The roughness of the volatility of the assets also affects the hedging demand over time.
-Our illustrations show that the curvature of the hedging demand is increasing as the paths of the volatility become rougher.
+Our illustrations show that the curvature of the hedging demand is increasing as the paths of the volatility become rougher. {This behaviour is in line with the results of \cite{HW20} in the case of one risky asset.}